luckyaxl/sonargit/README.md

 The code fetches closed pull requests from a GitHub repository within a specified date range and meeting certain criteria (e.g., merged into a specific branch, closed by a specific author).
 The GitHub API is utilized to retrieve information about pull requests, including the total count and an array of items.

-### Fetching Regular Comments and Extracting SonarQube URL
+### Fetching Issue Comments and Extracting SonarQube URL

-The `fetchRegularComments` function fetches comments on a GitHub pull request, extracts coverage percentage and SonarQube URL from the latest comment, and returns the result as an object.
+The `fetchIssueComments` function fetches comments on a GitHub pull request, extracts coverage percentage and SonarQube URL from the latest comment, and returns the result as an object.

 The `extractSonarQubeUrl` function uses a regular expression to extract the SonarQube URL from a given text.